We've been working towards this point.

 It's also why the research on CBD and key pathways like dopamine, serotonin, GABA/Glutamate is littered with words like "normalizes", "modulates", "resues".

 It works like a feedback system for our primary balancing agent...the endocannabinoid system.

 In order to not be addictive, we need to address the next two items as well.

 Check out CBD and withdrawals for detailed information.

-CBD doesn't cause tolerance (next up) and therefore, there is no withdrawal effect.
+CBD doesn't cause tolerance and therefore, there is no withdrawal effect.

-Withdrawal usually occurs when a natural pathway is drawn down after drug use (GABA, anandamide, etc).
+Withdrawal usually occurs when a natural pathway is drawn down after drug use (GABA, anandamide, etc) and/or dopamine spikes.